 Once granted whitelist access, brands can manage two different types of influencer content, depending on the platform: in-feed content and dark posts.

-This content appears with the rest of an influencer’s posts, alongside their organic content, and is visible to all followers and viewers.
+In-feed content: This content appears with the rest of an influencer’s posts, alongside their organic content, and is visible to all followers and viewers.
 Brands can edit and boost posts that the influencer has already published.
 For example, if the influencer organically promoted a brand’s product before their partnership, the brand can edit a typo and then pay to boost that post to reach more viewers beyond the influencer’s audience.
 Alternatively, it can publish new content specifically for the influencer account.
 For example:

 - Quip advertised its electric toothbrushes using whitelisting in-feed content.
 The company posted as lifestyle influencer Alexandra Carreno Haines to promote its product as an ideal holiday gift.
 This kind of organic advertising creates a seamless user experience.